-As a patient dealing with marijuana law in your day-to-day life, you ought to be aware of what you can and cannot do as a medical marijuana card-holder in Iowa:
+As a patient dealing with medical marijuana products in your day-to-day life, you ought to be aware of what you can and cannot do as a medical marijuana card-holder in Iowa:

 - Your patient status provides you with access to a 90-day supply of THC-compound marijuana, which is soft-capped at 4.5 grams and can be extended based on your specific condition.
 There is no legal reason for you to possess any marijuana beyond your explicitly set limit.

 - The only authorized locations for marijuana-related purchases are state-approved dispensaries.
-Personal sales are highly prohibited by the court of law and you should NOT engage with them in any way, shape, or form.
+The court of law highly prohibits personal sales and you should NOT engage with them in any way, shape, or form.

 - If your prescription includes hashish-based products OR any other type of marijuana concentrate, know that the regulations remain the same.
 Because of their legal treatment as a Schedule I Drug identical to marijuana, the Iowa code for possession of a controlled substance is in full effect.

-- Marijuana paraphernalia (such as bongs, tobacco blunts, rolling paper) is NOT necessary for any type of marijuana treatment.
-You have no legal excuse for possessing such an item, or, similar to cultivation, to be using it in order to create your own medication.
+- Marijuana paraphernalia (such as bongs, tobacco blunts, and rolling paper) is NOT necessary for any type of marijuana treatment.
+You have no legal excuse for possessing such an item, or, similar to cultivation, to use it to create your medication.

-Iowa currently numbers 5 dispensary locations across its state borders, with notable locations including Sioux City, Waterloo, and Windsor Heights.
+Iowa currently has 5 dispensary locations across its state borders, with notable locations including Sioux City, Waterloo, and Windsor Heights.